South Melbourne

 What has been the trend in development approvals over the past five years in the suburb of South Melbourne?

-Looking at development activity over the past five years, the suburb of South Melbourne's approval levels have been significantly above the yearly average of 492, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the suburb of South Melbourne's approval levels have been slightly above the yearly average of 492, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the suburb of South Melbourne?